What is a Finance Charge?

 The following regulations govern the finance charges:

-- As per the Truth in Lending Act, lenders must disclose all types of fees being charged to the consumer.
+• Lenders must disclose all types of fees being charged to the consumer as per the Truth in Lending Act.
 The fees primarily include standard fees, interest rates, and penalty fees.

 How to Save Money on Finance Charges?

 In example 2, it can be seen that the finance charges paid over a long term eventually add up to exceed the actual borrowed money.
-So, an important question can be – “Is there any way to save money on these finance charges?”
+So, the important question is, “Is there any way to save money on these finance charges?”
 The answer is “Yes.”

 Avoiding Finance Charge

 Avoidance of finance charges is generally associated with credit card payments.
 Basically, a credit cardholder needs to pay finance charges for carrying a balance (as seen in example 1), and thus finance charges can be avoided by paying the full balance every month.
 In other words, to avoid finance charges, the payment should be made within the grace period, which is usually in the range of 21 to 25 days.
-In case only a part of the balance is paid, the finance charges will be added to the following billing statement based on the unpaid balance and any new purchase.
+The billing statement will add finance charges to the following statement based on the unpaid balance and any new purchase if only a part of the balance is paid.

 Conclusion

 Although finance charges are expenses for a borrower, it also results in the borrower having liquidity at his disposal in exchange for a particular amount of money.
 Further, there are ways to avoid and also save on finance charges.
-Even there are government regulations that ensure that consumers are not exploited.
+Government regulations ensure that consumers are not exploited.

 Recommended Articles